Begriffsschrift: The calculus in Frege's work

-Frege declared nine of his propositions to be axioms, and justified them by arguing informally that, given their intended meanings, they express self-evident truths.
+In the second chapter Frege declared nine of his propositions to be axioms, and justified them by arguing informally that, given their intended meanings, they express self-evident truths.
 Re-expressed in contemporary notation, these axioms are:

 These are propositions 1, 2, 8, 28, 31, 41, 52, 54, and 58 in the Begriffschrifft.
 (1)–(3) govern material implication, (4)–(6) negation, (7) and (8) identity, and (9) the universal quantifier.
 (7) expresses Leibniz's indiscernibility of identicals, and (8) asserts that identity is a reflexive relation.

 All other propositions are deduced from (1)–(9) by invoking any of the following inference rules: